nayanamana/PhD/README.md

 # Tools (source code) and data sets pertaining to Ph.D. thesis: "Measuring for Privacy: From tracking to cloaking"

-This repository contains source code pertaining to various frameworks built as part of this thesis.
+This repository contains data sets and source code pertaining to various frameworks built as part of this thesis.